orhanbilikvar/Breakdance-Condition-for-Polylang/README.md

 # Adding Breakdance conditions for Polylang with the plugin
 Adds the Polylang condition to the Breakdance Template and its elements.

 Source code https://pastebin.com/aALYKZkU.
-I changed the "supports" line.
+I changed the "support" line to make the conditions work in the templates.

 Usage
 1- Open the zip file